Investigations on a Fuzzy Process: Effect of Diffusion on Calibration and Particle Identification in Liquid Argon Time

-Distributions of d$E$/d$x$ for idealized muons and protons at different drift times can be found in figure \ref{fig:1dim}.
+Distributions of d$Q$/d$x$ for idealized muons and protons at different drift distances can be found in figure \ref{fig:1dim}.
 Diffusion acts to modify the shape of the distributions as a function of drift time, however the means of the distribution do not meaningfully change.
 Diffusion also averages out the stochastic nature of energy deposition, bringing the distribution closer to the mean.
 This can be understood by considering a toy experiment with only two wires.
 A Landau-distributed random number is drawn for each wire to simulate a charge deposition, and then diffusion is simulated, resulting in some fraction of charge, $A$, from the first wire landing on the second wire, and vice-versa.
-The charge collected on the first wire after diffusion, $C_{w1}^{\mathrm{post}}$, can then be considered as a linear combination of the charge deposited on each wire before diffusion ($C_{wN}^{\mathrm{pre}}$), $C_{w1}^{\mathrm{post}} = A \times C_{w1}^{\mathrm{pre}} + (1-A) \times C_{w2}^{\mathrm{pre}}$.
+The charge collected on the first wire after diffusion, $C_{w1}^{post}$ can then be considered as a linear combination of the charge deposited on each wire before diffusion ($C_{wN}^{pre}$), $C_{w1}^{post} = A \times C_{w1}^{pre} + (1-A) \times C_{w2}^{pre}$.
 A linear combination of numbers drawn from the same random distribution does not follow the input distribution, but actually becomes more tightly concentrated around the mean of the distribution\footnote{With far more than two samples, the distribution would asymptotically approach a Gaussian with a mean of the original Landau distributions according to the central limit theorem.}.
-It is noted around figure 34.8 of reference \cite{Zyla:2020zbs} that $\mathrm{d}E/\mathrm{d}x$ distributions are known to change as a function of $\mathrm{d}x$, an effect which is due to the larger chance of a hard scatter with an increased d$x$, pulling the measured d$E$/d$x$ to larger values.
+In general $\mathrm{d}E/\mathrm{d}x$ distributions are known to change as a function of $\mathrm{d}x$ - an effect which is noted around figure 34.8 of reference \cite{Zyla:2020zbs}.
+This effect is due to the larger chance of a hard scatter with an increased d$x$, pulling the measured d$E$/d$x$ to larger values.
 This process is similar in effect, but meaningfully different from what we observe, in that what we see is not due to the width of the detection region but an averaging effect due to the physical mixing of electrons between detection regions.